Northern Guilford High School: Football

+Golf

-In 2017, the Northern Guilford Women's Basketball team won the state championship.
+In 2010, the Northern Guilford boys golf team won the NCHSAA 3A state championship.

+Baseball

-In 2017, the Northern Guilford Baseball team won the state championship on Friday June 3, 2017 in Zebulon, N.C.
+The Northern Guilford baseball team won the 2017 NCHSAA 3A state championship.

+Track & Field

+The boys outdoor track & field team won the 2013 NCHSAA 3A state championship.

+Wrestling

-In 2020, the Northern Guilford wrestling team won the 3A NC Dual Team State Championship by defeating Enka HS.
-The Nighthawks defeated a favored Enka at the Greensboro Coliseum.
+In 2020, the Northern Guilford wrestling team won the NCHSAA 3A dual team state championship by defeating Enka High School.
+The Nighthawks defeated a favored Enka in the dual team finals at the Greensboro Coliseum.